dm-vdo/vdo-devel/doc/vdo.rst

 The repo also contains additional userspace tools which can be used to inspect a vdo target's on-disk metadata.
 Fortunately, these tools are rarely needed except by dm-vdo developers.
+Heres some extra text.

 Target interface
 ================